 Follow these steps to connect your Shipwire account with your Shopify store.

 - Login to your Shopify account.
-If you’re setting up a free trial, start at the Dashboard and scroll to Step 4: Setup shipping and tax rates, then click the Configure Shipping button (as seen below).
-In an existing account, start at the Dashboard, select Settings from the left navigation bar (not pictured), then select the Shipping tab.
+If you’re setting up a free trial, start at the Dashboard and navigate to Setup shipping and tax rates, then click the Configure Shipping button (as seen below).
+If you already have an account, start at the Dashboard, select Settings from the left navigation bar (not pictured), then select the Shipping tab.

 - Once in the Shipping tab, scroll to Fulfillment/Dropshipping.
 Find Shipwire and click activate.